Optimizing Launch Angle

 - Since, on average, only 5% of batted balls are “barrels” (offset of .5” or less), being a successful hitter is, in large part, determined by how well athletes can optimize their mishits.
 Purposefully adjusting a hitter’s attack angle to achieve their ideal average launch angle improves productivity.

-- Ideal attack angle changes over time as the hitter matures and increases ball exit speed.
+- The ideal attack angle changes over time as the hitter matures and increases ball exit speed.

 - Regardless of age, the hitter swings as hard as they can within their mechanics.